How to Learn English by Speaking at Home: 10 Fun and Easy Ideas

 For men, you can try calling Nordstrom’s Hotline at 1-888-282-6060.
 If you don’t feel like asking about products, you can always ask about their refund or return policy.
 In that case, you might start with:

 I recently bought a shirt, but it doesn’t fit right.
 What’s your return policy?

 From there, you have already started a conversation with the customer support representative.

 Recording yourself will help you know your pronunciation mistakes.
 To record yourself, you can use your smartphone, tablet or even your laptop.

-Simply start by finding a piece that you’d like to read, and then open up your device’s Audio Recorder and start recording yourself.
+Simply start by finding a piece that you’d like to read, and then open up your device’s audio recorder and start recording yourself.

 Now, recording your own voice is just the first step.
 The more important step is to check if you’ve pronounced the words correctly.
-Use the apps mentioned in #2 to check if you are pronouncing the words correctly.
+Use the app mentioned in #2 to check if you are pronouncing the words correctly.

-Keep recording your English speaking sessions at home until you perfect the piece you are reading.
+Keep recording your English-speaking sessions at home until you perfect the piece you are reading.
 After that, you can move on to a different piece and also challenge yourself with more advanced vocabulary.

 9. Memorize Your Favorite Movie Lines

 You probably have a couple of favorite movies that you like to watch over and over again.
 This time around, you can enjoy them better by speaking like you’re a part of the movie too.
 Speak alongside the actors and don’t forget to talk with emotion.